eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 - **Result:** The model demonstrated that an attacker can inject arbitrary (VF', nonce') pairs, breaking the Freshness property (`event(AttesterUsesNonce(n)) ==> event(VerifierGeneratesNonce(n))` was **False**).

-- **Interpretation:** While the formal model identifies a freshness violation, the protocol's cryptographic design ensures this only enables denial of service, not authentication bypass:
+- **Interpretation:** While the preliminary formal model identifies a freshness violation, the protocol's cryptographic design ensures this only enables denial of service, not authentication bypass:

 - The attacker can cause the Attester to derive keys from (`BF`, `VF'`)
+- However, the protocol's cryptographic design ensures this only enables denial of service, not authentication bypass:
-- However, the resulting Evidence will contain:
-  - Wrong nonce (fails Gate 8)
+  - The resulting Evidence will contain wrong nonce (fails Gate 8)
-  - Wrong JP proof (fails Gate 9)
+  - Wrong `pop_tag` (fails Gate 9)
-  - Wrong PoP tag (fails Gate 10)
-  - No correctly implemented Verifier should accept this Evidence
+  - No legitimate Verifier should accept this Evidence

-- **Mitigation:** This analysis provides the formal rationale for ephemeral keys for each unique bootstrapping procedure
+- **Mitigation:** This analysis provides the rationale for ephemeral keys for each unique bootstrapping procedure

 ### Attester State Reveal {#attester-state-reveal}